On the $AdS_3\times S^3\times S^3\times S^1$ dressing factors: Introduction

-The thermodynamic Bethe ansatz (TBA) for the mirror model then yields the finite-volume spectrum of the original string model~\cite{Zamolodchikov:1989cf,Dorey:1996re}.
+The thermodynamic Bethe ansatz (TBA) for the mirror model then allows one to find the finite-volume spectrum of the original string model by means of the contour deformation trick~\cite{Zamolodchikov:1989cf,Dorey:1996re,Arutyunov:2009ax}.
 In practice, original ``string'' model and the new ``mirror'' model are related by an analytic continuation, as first described in~\cite{Arutyunov:2007tc} for $\text{AdS}_5\times \text{S}^5$ superstrings and in~\cite{Frolov:2025uwz,Frolov:2025tda} for mixed-flux $\AdSST$ superstrings.
 In the case at hand, the kinematics of the string and mirror models is closely related to the one of mixed-flux $\AdSST$.

 We should mention that another approach to computing the string spectrum from integrability has recently been taken.
 From the mirror TBA, it is possible to derive a set of ``quantum spectral curve'' (QSC) equations (similar to QQ relations) which is in principle equivalent but in practice often computationally more powerful.
 Because the QSC must satisfy rather strict self-consistency conditions, it may be possible to make an educated guess for its form just based on the symmetries and particle content of model under consideration.
 For pure-RR $\AdSSSS$ backgrounds this was very recently done in~\cite{Cavaglia:2025icd,Chernikov:2025jko}, especially in the case where $\alpha=1/2$.
 Because the QSC is in principle equivalent to the S-matrix and mirror-TBA construction outlined above, it should be possible to recover from the QSC the dressing factors, though this is not always transparent.